mkefclio/FactoryDesignPattern/README.md

 This structure follows the Factory Design Pattern, ensuring flexibility and maintainability.

 ## Article Link
-Read my detailed article on LinkedIn: [Let's play with: Factory Design Pattern](https://www.linkedin.com/pulse/lets-play-design-patterns-manos-kefalas-a4zif/).
+Read my detailed article on LinkedIn: [Let's Play With: Design Patterns - Factory Design Pattern](https://www.linkedin.com/pulse/lets-play-design-patterns-manos-kefalas-a4zif/).

 ## About the Author
-This project was created by Manos Kefalas as part of the "Let's Play With: Design Patterns" series, aiming to provide practical examples for developers to learn and apply design patterns effectively.
+This project was created by **Manos Kefalas** as part of the "Let's Play With: Design Patterns" series, aiming to provide practical examples for developers to learn and apply design patterns effectively.

 Connect with me on LinkedIn: [Manos Kefalas](https://www.linkedin.com/in/manos-kefalas-96b1a3121/).